Addressing Workforce Needs Through Youth Apprenticeships

 VVP started out by excluding industries that already had apprenticeship programs.
 “We wanted to stay away from those and not jump into something that already exists, so we started building apprenticeship programs everywhere else,” said Erik Williams, VVP’s director of community development.
 “We’ve been very intentional in saying that an apprenticeship program is not for trades, it’s for absolutely everything.”

 The regional business community has bought into this mantra.
 From small local nonprofits to the Valley’s largest employers, VVP has worked with business owners and HR leaders to change the thinking about apprenticeships and broaden the list of jobs open to apprenticeship opportunities.
+That buy-in has only grown.
+The youth program recently had its strongest year ever, offering close to 45 jobs.
+Business recruitment flipped dramatically.
+In past years, the program had about 70 percent renewals.
+This cycle, roughly 70 percent of participating businesses were new.

 “It’s not just numbers.
 Numbers are great, but I try to stay away from making that our metric of success.
 The idea is, are the businesses being served?
 The biggest metric of success is that every business that has worked with us has signed up to do it again.”